 This makes it painful and extremely tax inefficient for pension holders who may exceed the LTA.

 When a UK Pension Scheme is transferred to a QROPS its value is tested against the LTA at that point.
 As the pension has been tested against the LTA at that stage any future growth is then outside of the scope of the LTA.
 Recent experience suggests that It is difficult to predict where the Chancellor will stop and therefore it may well make sense for someone to consider a transfer to a QROPS now to test their pension against the LTA before it drops further.
-This is particularly relevant over the next 12 months whilst there is the opportunity to test your pension benefits against the LTA of £1,250,000 rather than £1,000,000.
 Just to note any transfer to a QROPS which exceeds the LTA triggers a tax charge of 25% irrespective of how the benefits are later taken i.e. as a lump sum or income.

 The recent trend has been quite markedly for the LTA to fall which makes this a reason to consider a transfer to a QROPS.